cdap-solutions/dre/README.md

-# Rules Engine
+# YARE

-This Rule Engine is a sophisticated if-then-else statement interpreter that runs natively on big data system.
-It provides a easy-to-understand **Business Readable DSL**.
+YARE is big data native Rules Engine built ground up.
+It includes a easy-to-understand **Business Readable DSL**.
-This engine provides an alternative computational model.
-Instead of the usual imperative model, which consists of commands in sequence with conditionals and loops, a this rules engine is based on a Production Rule System.
-This is a set of production rules, each of which has a condition and an action in simplistic terms it glorified if-then statements as stated above.
+YARE provides an alternative computational model instead of the usual imperative model, which consists of commands in sequence with conditionals and loops.
+This rules engine is based on a Production Rule System.
+Production rules, each of which has a `when` clause defining the condition for firing the rule and a `action` that is execute when the condition is true.

-This system has been built ground-up to address the needs of business data transformation for big data systems.
+YARE has been built ground-up to address the needs of business data transformation for big data systems.
 It supports application of production rules for both Batch and Realtime system.

 ## What's available with this Rules Engine